tsvikas/hebrew-numbers/README.md

 ## Usage

-Install the package using pip, or with a dependency manager like uv.
+Install the package using pip, or with a dependency manager like uv:

 ```bash
 pip install hebrew-numbers
 ```

-Import the package in your code:
+and import the package in your code:

 ```python
 import hebrew_numbers